Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Cyc-Attack: Downstream Attack on TC Trajectory Predictions

-The focal loss alone (without kernel dilation) is insufficient because it can produced false positives scattered all over the map.
-However, by combining it with our kernel dilation strategy, we empirically show that the scattered false positives are substantially reduced (see Table~\ref{tab:diff_R_surrogate_rates} and Figure~\ref{fig:surrogate_different_radius}).
-The remaining false positives are mostly concentrated as localized clusters around each true TC location.
-One explanation is that standard focal loss is commonly used in small object detection from images, where it emphasizes uncertain boundary pixels to refine localization.
-Without dilation, however, a TC location lacks meaningful boundary context, causing focal loss to highlight scattered noisy points instead.
-With dilation, local neighborhoods are restored around each TC location, enabling focal loss to capture boundary uncertainty within coherent regions rather than isolated noise.
+As will be shown in our experiments (see Table~\ref{tab:diff_R_surrogate_rates} and Figure~\ref{fig:surrogate_different_radius}), the standard focal loss without kernel dilation is insufficient because it produces a high rate of false positives, spatially dispersed across the map.
+One possible explanation is that the standard focal loss is commonly used for small object detection in images, which emphasizes on learning the uncertain boundary pixels to refine localization.
+Since the TC-affected areas at each time step are mostly isolated locations, they lack meaningful boundary context, causing the focal loss to learn scattered locations resembling noise points.
+With dilation, local neighborhoods are defined around each TC location, enabling the focal loss to better capture the boundary around each TC location instead of learning isolated points.